siddhiphatkare/To-Do-List/README.md

 #Tech Stack

-HTML: Used for structuring the content of the website.
+HTML: Sets up the structure of the to-do list.

-Css: Applied for styling and Layout.
+CSS: Styles the list with a clean, modern look.

-JavaScript: Used for dynamic.
+JavaScript​: Adds interactivity, allowing users to add, edit, and delete new tasks dynamically.